 Access: Suitable for wheelchairs and buggies.

 This is a good walk for a hot day as it winds through the shade of Riccarton Bush.
 On wet days the boardwalk through the bush may become slippery although the shorter nature trail is well surfaced.

 Starting at Riccarton House, walk around towards Deans Cottage then follow the stone path past the information board and through the wooden gate to begin the trail.

-Riccarton Bush contains many examples of native trees and shrubs including the massive trunks of kahikatea as well as matai, phoara, titoki and hinau.
-Trees in the sub canopy include kohuhu and the large leaved tarata (lemonwood).
-Mahoe and karamu are abundant along tracks and clearings which cabbage trees (ti kouka) and New Zealand flax (harakeke) are dominant in the damper areas.
+Riccarton Bush contains many examples of native trees and shrubs, including the massive trunks of kahikatea as well as matai, phoara, titoki and hinau.
+Trees in the sub-canopy include kohuhu and the large-leaved tarata (lemonwood).
+Mahoe and karamu are abundant along tracks and clearings, while cabbage trees (ti kouka) and New Zealand flax (harakeke) are dominant in the damper areas.

 Once you have completed the tranquil boardwalk track, follow the signs back to Riccarton House.
-The many historic exotic trees in the grounds of Riccarton House including oaks, conifers and eucalypts were planted there during the 1850s.
+The many historic exotic trees in the grounds of Riccarton House – oaks, conifers and eucalypts – were planted there during the 1850s.